 SHOW YOUR SUPPORT

-I’ve created this Color and Doodle Journal PDF printable (Click to buy via Paypal) product as an experiment in sustainable tutorials.
-You can read more about it on the CraftyPod as well.
+I’ve created this as an experimental product to help support my work, you can read more about it on the CraftyPod as well.
 Basically, I want to share my work and ideas on this blog, thus I will continue to post tutorials and such.
 However, I will be offering a product of some sort…basically, giving you an opportunity to support me!
 Good idea, right?